 Colon Port of Call

-Poised as the next big cruise embarkation port, Colon, at the north Caribbean entrance to the Panama Canal, is a sprawling industrial city within close proximity to beautiful jungle landscape and the wonders of the Canal.
-Of course, the most popular sites from Colon are the nearby Panama Canal itself including the impressive raising and lowering of ships in the Gatun Locks, including one's own, and the immense man made Gatun Lake.
+The main cruise embarkation port at the north Caribbean entrance to the Panama Canal, Colon is a sprawling industrial city within close proximity to beautiful jungle landscape and the wonders of the Canal.
+The most popular sites in Colon are the nearby Panama Canal itself, including the impressive raising and lowering of ships in the Gatun Locks, and the immense man-made Gatun Lake.

-Colon is attractive to cruise ships in part because of the new Colon 2000 cruise terminal allowing berths for several large ships and more than 2,500 passengers at once.
-The terminal offers a variety of shops but is a bit removed from the centre of downtown Colon.
-Some cruise ships dock at Cristobal Pier which has its own shopping terminal.
+Colon is attractive to cruise ships in part because of the modern Colon 2000 cruise terminal, allowing berths for several large ships and more than 2,500 passengers at once.
+The terminal is sophisticated and offers a variety of shops and restaurants but is a bit removed from the centre of downtown Colon.
+Some cruise ships dock at Cristobal Pier, which is smaller but offers good craft markets and cultural shows.
+Cruising to Colon offers travellers the chance to explore off-the-beaten-path areas of Panama that are out of reach of Panama City.

-Tour groups often ride the train from Colon to the visit the Gatun Locks which is the most beautiful route.
-Taxies can be hired from Colon 2000 and Cristobal with pre-set fares although they are more expensive than the local bus which is less safe but cheaper for longer excursions.
+Tour groups often ride the train from Colon to the visit the Gatun Locks, which is the most beautiful route.
+Regulated taxies can be hired from Colon 2000 and Cristobal with pre-set fares, and are considered safer, although the local bus is cheaper for longer excursions.
+Cruise ships tend to offer a variety of shore excursions and many travellers prefer to stick with these pre-arranged trips but independent travel is possible.

 The largest locks in the Canal are a short distance from Colon and offer great opportunities to see both the rising and lowering ships as well as the mechanics behind the operation.
-A bit farther into the canal is the Gatun Lake which can be fun to explore in smaller boats and kayaks or use for water activities like snorkelling and swimming.
-Many activities in Gatun lake can be arranged from Colon 2000 Terminal or from Cristobal.
+A bit further into the canal is the Gatun Lake, which can be fun to explore in smaller boats and kayaks or use for water activities such as snorkelling and swimming.
+Many activities in Gatun Lake can be arranged from Colon 2000 Terminal or from Cristobal.
+The city of Colon is largely industrial and not traditionally considered a tourist destination, but benefited greatly from a massive improvement programme that worked to restore historic buildings and construct urban parks.
+Undoubtedly the greatest appeal of the port and city for travellers is the opportunity to shop for duty-free merchandise in the massive Colon Free Zone and the duty-free shops of the Colon 2000 terminal.

-The Colon Free Zone is the world's largest free trade zone.
+The Colon Free Zone is the world's second largest free trade zone (after Hong Kong).
 There are a number of shopping malls that vary in selection and price, but consumer electronics, clothing and cosmetics are usually good buys.
-You can find local handcrafted items and popular Panama souvenirs such as carved tagua nuts and cocobolo, and woven palm-fiber baskets at local artesania markets.
+Visitors can find local handcrafted items and popular Panama souvenirs such as carved tagua nuts and cocobolo, and woven palm-fiber baskets at local artesania markets.

 Visit Panama City